Natural Flood Management

 Sustainable drainage

-Whilst the above techniques are mainly for landowners and farmers and could g oa long way towards improving Calderdale’s flood resilience, there are a number of ways that members of the community can contribute on an individual level at home.
+While the above techniques are mainly for landowners and farmers and go a long way towards improving Calderdale’s flood resilience, there are a number of ways that members of the community can contribute on an individual level.

-If you are interested in implementing natural flood management on your land, contact nfm@calderdale.gov.uk.
+If you are interested in doing some natural flood management on your land, please contact: [email protected].

 Back to the Top